pcav/faunalia-website/training.rst

-Geodatabase: PostgreSQL e PostGIS (IT)   18-20 Novembre        1 Novembre            Pontedera, IT  Italiano WebMapping con QGIS (IT)                 10-11 Dicembre        1 Dicembre            Pontedera, IT  Italiano Cartografia con QGIS (IT)                Gennaio 2016          3 Gennaio             Pontedera, IT  Italiano
+Geodatabase: PostgreSQL e PostGIS (IT)   18-20 Novembre        1 Novembre            Pontedera, IT  Italiano WebMapping con QGIS (IT)                 10-11 Dicembre        1 Dicembre            Pontedera, IT  Italiano Cartografia con QGIS (IT)                Gennaio 2016          3 Gennaio             Pontedera, IT  Italiano Analisi con QGIS (IT)                    Febbraio 2016         1 Febbraio            Pontedera, IT  Italiano
 ======================================== ====================  ===================== ============== ===========

 Costi